Hari-chann/xyz/README.md

 `origin_isbn` is required and should only contain numbers and have a length of 13 or 10

-`target_base` is required and should be either 10 or 13 ()
+`target_base` is required and should be either 10 or 13

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...